EyeSeeTea/ESTools/DHIS2/dutyday/README.md

 ## Config section

-config: Global settings applied to the script execution, such as repository URL, branch for updates, and logging type.
+- `config`: Global settings applied to the script execution, such as repository URL, branch for updates, and logging type.

-path: Path of the repository.
+- `path`: Path of the repository.

-logger_path: (in the instances), path of the logger.sh file (used to update repository too).
+- `logger_path`: (in the instances), path of the logger.sh file (used to update repository too).

-branch: Repository branch to target for operations.
+- `branch`: Repository branch to target for operations.

-logtype: Specifies the logging order or style.
+- `logtype`: Specifies the logging order or style.

 ## Servers section

 List of server details where each server must have:

-server_name: Unique identifier used in actions.servers to reference the server.
+- `server_name`: Unique identifier used in actions.servers to reference the server.
 Its used in the output report too.

-type: Specify if the server runs tomcat or docker for analytics. (tomcat or docker)
+- `type`: Specify if the server runs tomcat or docker for analytics. (tomcat or docker).

-docker_name: only required by docker type.
+- `docker_name`: only required by docker type.

-cataline_file: Only required to read cataline log of tomcat instances.
+- `catalina_file`: Only required to read catalina log of tomcat instances.

-backups: Backup .log absolute path
+- `backups`: Backup .log absolute path.

-analytics: Analytics log .log absolute path
+- `analytics`: Analytics log .log absolute path.

-cloning: Cloning log .log absolute path
+- `cloning`: Cloning log .log absolute path.

-host: Hostname or IP address.
+- `host`: Hostname or IP address.

-user: Username for SSH connection.
+- `user`: Username for SSH connection.

-keyfile: Path to SSH private key.
+- `keyfile`: Path to SSH private key.

-logger_path: Repository path on host.
+- `logger_path`: Repository path on host.

-proxy: proxy to be used by github_updater
+- `proxy`: proxy to be used by github_updater.

 ## Actions

-actions: Defines operations to perform on servers.
+- `actions`: Defines operations to perform on servers.
   Each action requires:

-type: Action type (github_update, backups, monit, analytics, cloning, custom).
+- `type`: Action type (github_update, backups, monit, analytics, cloning, custom).

-description: Human-readable description of the action to show in the report.
+- `description`: Human-readable description of the action to show in the report.

-servers: List of server_name identifiers to which the action applies.
+- `servers`: List of server_name identifiers to which the action applies.

 Some actions has other requirements:

 The actions of type `analytics` entry has the following fields in the server entry:

-- type: docker or tomcat
+- `type`: docker or tomcat

-- docker_name: required if the instance is a d2-docker
+- `docker_name`: required if the instance is a d2-docker

-- analytics: The path of the analytics file.
+- `analytics`: The path of the analytics file.

 The actions of type `backups` entry has the following fields in the server entry:

-- backups: The backup log path.
+- `backups`: The backup log path.

 The actions of type `cloning` entry has the following fields in the server entry:

-- cloning: The cloning log path.
+- `cloning`: The cloning log path.

 The actions of type `catalinaerrors` entry has the following fields in the server entry:

-- cataline_file: The cataline log path.
+- `catalina_file`: The catalina log path.

 The actions of type `custom` entry has the following fields:

-- command: The command to be executed in the server.
+- `command`: The command to be executed in the server.